John Thune: 2022

 Thune "drew the wrath of Donald Trump for pushing back on the former president's false claims" that he won the 2020 presidential election.
-Trump called upon South Dakota Governor Kristi Noem to primary Thune in the 2022 U.S. Senate election in South Dakota; Noem declined.
+Trump called upon South Dakota governor Kristi Noem to launch a primary challenge to Thune in the 2022 U.S. Senate election in South Dakota; Noem declined.
 Thune also received negative feedback from Trump supporters for his position on the 2020 election.
 While Thune seriously considered retiring from the Senate, he announced in January 2022 that he would seek reelection to a fourth term.
+He was reelected with 69.6% of the vote, defeating Democratic nominee Brian Bengs.

 Tenure

-On December 6, 2006, Thune was chosen by Senate Republican Whip Trent Lott to be the GOP's Chief Deputy Whip.
-After briefly serving as Republican Conference Vice-Chairman, Thune became chairman of the Republican Policy Committee in June 2009.
+On December 6, 2006, Thune was chosen by Senate Republican whip Trent Lott to be the GOP's chief deputy whip.
+After briefly serving as Republican Conference vice-chairman, Thune became chairman of the Republican Policy Committee in June 2009.
 The post was the fourth-ranking position in the Senate.

 In March 2009, Thune was one of 14 senators to vote against a procedural move that essentially guaranteed a major expansion of a national service corps.
 The Congressional Budget Office estimated that the bill would cost at least $418 million in the fiscal year 2010 and $5.7 billion from 2010 to 2014.

-He was elected Republican Conference Chairman in 2011, taking office in January 2012.
-The Conference Chairman is the third-ranking position in the US Senate.
-In late 2011, the Mitchell Daily Republic reported that "Thune's elevation to the No. 3 spot makes him the highest-ranking Republican senator in South Dakota history.
+He was elected Republican Conference chairman in 2011, taking office in January 2012.
+The conference chairman is the third-ranking position in the Senate.
+In late 2011, the Mitchell Daily Republic wrote: "Thune's elevation to the No. 3 spot makes him the highest-ranking Republican senator in South Dakota history.
 Thune has served as chairman of the Republican Policy Committee from 2009 until the present time and was vice chairman of the Republican Conference from 2008 to 2009 and the Republican chief deputy whip from 2006 to 2008."

-Thune's emergence as a conservative voice in the Senate gained him a lengthy profile in the conservative magazine The Weekly Standard.
-The American Conservative Union gave Senator Thune a rating of 100 in 2006 and again in 2010.
-As of 2020 Thune's lifetime ACU rating was 84.11.
-Thune was praised in a 2010 Weekly Standard profile as an exceptional politician who was, unlike many of his colleagues, able to communicate traditional conservatism, making him a popular alternative to Tea Party representatives.
+Thune's emergence as a conservative voice in the Senate gained him a profile in the conservative magazine The Weekly Standard that called him an exceptional politician who, unlike many of his colleagues, could communicate traditional conservatism, making him a popular alternative to the Tea Party.

 In June 2018, Thune called on Special Counsel Robert Mueller to "start winding" down his investigation into Russian interference in the 2016 presidential election.
 Thune is South Dakota's senior U.S. senator.
-The Senate Republican Conference selected Thune as majority whip for the 116th Congress, succeeding John Cornyn, who was term-limited in the position.
-He serves as minority whip in the 117th Congress.
+The Senate Republican Conference selected him as majority whip for the 116th Congress, succeeding John Cornyn, who was term-limited in the position.
+He served as minority whip in the 117th Congress and continued to serve as minority whip in the 118th Congress.